-- (m) Any employee party who refers a dispute to the Council that concerns a unilateral change to terms and conditions of employment may, in the referral, and for the period referred to in clause 14(1)(f): - (i) require the employer not to implement unilaterally the change to terms and conditions of employment; or - (ii) if the employer has already implemented the change unilaterally, require the employer to restore the terms and conditions of employment that applied before the change; and - (iii) the employer must comply with this requirement, - (n) If the dispute must be referred to arbitration, the procedures contained in clause 16(2) apply.
+- rules about the conduct of a strike or lockout, if applicable; and - (ii) picket rules, if applicable. - (k) if the dispute is not settled, the parties to the dispute may exercise their rights in terms of the Act. - (I) At least any one of the parties must give seven days notice to the Council in the case of a lawful strike or lockout. - (m) Any employee party who refers a dispute to the Council that concerns a unilateral change to terms and conditions of employment may, in the referral, and for the period referred to in clause 14(1)(h): - (i) require the employer not to implement unilaterally the change to terms and conditions of employment; or - if the employer has already implemented the change unilaterally, require the employer to restore the terms and conditions of employment that applied before the change; and - (iii) the employer must comply with this requirement. - If the dispute must be referred to arbitration, the procedures contained in clause 16(2) apply.